 Between the extremes of the fully centralized model (the CoE model) and the fully decentralized model (the embedded model), there exists a spectrum of hybrid models that take certain characteristics from each of the aforementioned models.
 Taking advantage of the strengths of both models, while actively making up for their deficiencies is what makes hybrid models successful.

-The product data science (PDS) model is inspired, in part, by the matrix structure.
+The product data science (PDS) model is inspired, only in part, by the matrix structure.
 In this model, individuals are simultaneously part of the data science function and the product.
 Data scientists, each a member of a product team, report into a central data science team.

-- Standardized data science processes.
-Data scientists work together to establish best practices and effective onboarding flows within the team.
+b.
+Standardized data science processes.
+Data scientists work together to establish best practices and onboarding flows within the team.
 They review one another’s work.
 They benefit from a unified career ladder, with managers who can assess their impact and can plan for their growth.
-Membership on the product teams gives data scientists a thorough understanding of that product, its limits, and potential.
+Membership on the product teams gives data scientists a thorough understanding of that product, its limits, and its potential.
 This in turn allows a straightforward mapping of analysis to proposals for action.
 It is difficult to move fast if newly available insight does not map into reasonable and informed actions.

-- Quality data.
+c.
+Quality data.
 Data scientists working closely with product teams also improves data quality.
 Every single launch changes the data, and so it is important to oversee its evolution with careful instrumentation.

-- Global optimization.
+d.
+Global optimization.
 Peers from various teams coming together has other benefits.
 Due to their collective birds-eye-view of the business, they are able to connect the dots, identify inconsistencies, and optimize globally.
 This is very similar to the way design teams operate.

-- Planning and allocation clarity.
+e.
+Planning and allocation clarity.
 Another benefit of the PDS model is that it simplifies the task of determining the size of the data science team.
 Once you figure out how to partition the business into products, and you figure out the number of engineers per product, the allocation of data scientists can easily be determined as a proportion.
 I explain more here.

 No model is perfect and each have their drawbacks.
 To quote Sinofsky,